selvamd/feature_generating_graphs/README.md

 This section describes how to use the client API to interact with the graph

 ## Basic interactions with object graph
-	- Create an instance of FggStore (Clientside reference to interact with graphstore) store = FggStore()
+	- Create an instance of FggStore (Clientside stub handling all server interactions) store = FggStore()
 	- Create a Object of a particular node objid = store.setObject(nodename, Key)